 The MLC650 can be used to handle, assemble, and disassemble the boom and jib components.
-See the Crane Weights in Section 1 of this manual for the weights of the boom and jib components.
+See the Crane Weights topic in Section 1 of the MLC650 Operator Manual for the weights of the boom and jib components.

 Prevent structural failure of components: